 Simply put, your "friends" on Snapchat are your Snapchat contacts: other Snapchat users whom you know and have connected with.
-They may be existing contacts who happen to use Snapchat, friends or family whom you invite to use Snapchat, or new people you meet who invite you to be their Snapchat "friend".
+They may be existing contacts who happen to use Snapchat, friends or family whom you invite to use Snapchat, or new people you meet who invite you to be their Snapchat "friend."

 Simply tap one of your pictures to have Snapchat scan it, and see if it recognizes a Snapcode.
 If it does, the person whom it belongs to will be added as your friend on Snapchat.

-Add Nearby allows you to search for other people who are also using Snapchat's "Add Nearby" function in your general area.
+Search for other people who are also using Snapchat's "Add Nearby" function in your general area.
 If anyone is, their name will appear in the list; tap the "+" icon beside it to add them as a friend.

-Finally, Share User Name allows you to create and send/post a message that shows others your user name on Snapchat, and provides a link that lets them add you as a friend.
+Create and send/post a message that shows others your user name on Snapchat, and provides a link that lets them add you as a friend.
 As you can see here, this can be done over several different services.

 Learn how to use